 VR is a definitely a trend - but will it be revolutionary?
 In my experience I have my doubts.

-Predictive maintenance enables hoteliers to use sensor data to identify wasteful or hazardous trends and alert maintenance staff before a specific issue escalates into a much more expensive one.
+Predictive maintenance enables hoteliers to use sensor data to identify wasteful or hazardous trends, enhancing service delivery by alerting maintenance staff before a specific issue escalates into a much more expensive one.

-Nowadays, hotels can use sophisticated sensors and hotel-specific apps to let visitors reserve parking spaces in advance and have those spaces assigned to them when they arrive.
+Nowadays, hotels can use sophisticated sensors and hotel-specific apps to enhance operational efficiency by letting visitors reserve parking spaces in advance and have those spaces assigned to them when they arrive.

-Online reviews of a hotel not only aid in forecasting future reservations, but also give owners important information about how well a facility met visitors' expectations.
+Online reviews of a hotel not only aid in forecasting future reservations, but also give owners important information about how well a facility met visitors’ expectations across various distribution channels.

 Further reading